stevecarren/tool-mt76x7-uploader/README.md

 ```
 -c COM_PORT      COM port, can be COM1, COM2, ..., COMx
 -f BIN_FILE      path of the bin file to be uploaded
+-n DA_FILE       path of the DA file to be used.
+The default file is da97.bin for mt7697 and da87.bin for mt7687
 -p PLATFORM_NAME platform to be flashed (mt7687 | mt7697).
 The default platform is mt7697
 -t FLASH_TARGET  target to be flashed (cm4 | ldr | n9)
 ```